 After the PICC line is in, it can be used for weeks to months.

-—occurs when bacteria enters the bloodstream through or around the central line
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: Bloodstream infection—occurs when bacteria enters the bloodstream through or around the central line

-—can occur if the catheter tip is out of place and too close to the heart
+BleedingAbnormal heart rhythm—can occur if the catheter tip is out of place and too close to the heart

 Nerve injury—tingling or pain in the arm where the catheter is insertedBlood clotsAir or catheter embolus—air bubble or part of the catheter blocks a blood vessel